loochek/toybox/industrial_sem2/compilier/COMPILER.md

 Parser reads lexems sequence and builds an abstract syntax tree (e.g. AST) of a program.
 Each node have a type, left and right children.
 Tiny Compilier can show AST by passing `--show-ast` command line option.
 This section provides information about AST nodes and describes how different language structures are translated into AST.

 - Identifier -> AST_IDENTIFIER
+- Indexed identifier -> AST_INDEX
+    - Left node is an identifier
+    - Right node is an expression
 - Number -> AST_NUMBER
 - Operators -> AST_OPER_***
     - Left node is a left argument